paulinenramos/eds-br124/index.md

 ---

 # My Work
 ### My work is shown from the most recent to oldest.

+## Explaining My Program - Nested If/Else (Norman the Penguin Swimming in the Ocean)
+Here is a video explaining my program that goes over nested if/else, using whether Norman the Penguin could swim in the ocean as an example.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UU9wBna-TQ0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Explaining My Program - If-Else Statements (Ball Moving Within Target)
 Here is a video explaining my program that goes over if-else statements, using a ball moving to various positions and clicking on it when it is within target to get points as an example.